Degeneracy Engineering for Classical and Quantum Annealing: A Case Study of Sparse Linear Regression in Collider Physics: Acknowledgements

 \section{Acknowledgements}

 E.R.A. is supported by the National Science Foundation Graduate Research Fellowship Program under Grant No.\ 4000063445, and a Lester Wolfe Fellowship and the Henry W.\ Kendall Fellowship Fund from M.I.T.
-L.F. and J.T. are supported by the U.S.\ Department of Energy (DOE), Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C$^2$QA) under contract number DE-SC0012704 and by the DOE QuantISED program through the theory consortium “Intersections of QIS and Theoretical Particle Physics” at Fermilab (FNAL 20-17).
-L.F. is additionally supported by the U.S.\ DOE Office of Nuclear Physics under grant contract numbers DE-SC0011090 and DE-SC0021006.
-This work was supported by the U.S.\ DOE Office of High Energy Physics under grant contract number DE-SC0012567 and by the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}).
+L.F. and J.T. are supported by the U.S.\ Department of Energy (DOE), Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C$^2$QA) under Contract No.\ DE-SC0012704 and by the DOE QuantISED program through the theory consortium “Intersections of QIS and Theoretical Particle Physics” at Fermilab (FNAL 20-17).
+L.F. is additionally supported by the U.S.\ DOE Office of Nuclear Physics under Grant Contracts No.\ DE-SC0011090 and No.\ DE-SC0021006.
+This work was supported by the U.S.\ DOE Office of High Energy Physics under Grant Contract No.\ DE-SC0012567 and by the National Science Foundation under Cooperative Agreement No.\ PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}).